Closed to visits

-The Cerratelli Foundation, housed in the wonderful Villa Roncioni (Pugnano, near San Giuliano Terme) boasts a fantastic archive of approximately 30,000 costumes made by the Florentine costumier (1914-1995) for opera, dance, drama and cinema.
-These Italian articles, made in Tuscany, are a record of a singular relationship between costume and the performing arts during the 20th Century.
+The Cerratelli Foundation, housed at Villa Roncioni (near San Giuliano Terme) boasts a fantastic archive of 30.000 costumes for opera, dance, drama and cinema.
+These articles, made in Tuscany, are a record of a singular relationship between costume and the performing arts during the 20th century.

-The Cerratelli costumier, a business enterprise set up in Florence during the First World War by baritone Arturo Cerratelli, drove the development of theatrical art throughout the Twentieth Century.
-The founder’s entourage included the composers Giacomo Puccini and Pietro Mascagni, who paved the way for Cerratelli’s great partnership with opera.
-Cerratelli’s clients included some of the greatest names in the history of stage costumes: from the pioneering director Jacques Copeau to Italian maestri such as Giorgio Strehler, Eduardo De Filippo, Luchino Visconti.
-Franco Zeffirelli (Honorary President, dead in June 2019) whose creativity enhanced the artistic potential of the Casa d’Arte Cerratelli.
+The Cerratelli costumier, a business enterprise set up in Florence during the First World War by baritone Arturo Cerratelli, included some clients of the greatest names in the history of stage costumes: from the pioneering director Jacques Copeau to Italian maestri such as Giorgio Strehler, Eduardo De Filippo, Luchino Visconti.
+Franco Zeffirelli (Honorary President until his death in June 2019) whose creativity enhanced the artistic potential of the Casa d’Arte Cerratelli.

-Training is one of the priorities of the Cerratelli Foundation, which also organises advanced courses on the specific technical and cultural skills involved in costume design.
+The Cerratelli Foundation also organises advanced training courses on the specific technical and cultural skills in costume design.